cswclui/katacoda-scenarios-1/mstran-010/step03.md

 ## Objective
-The objective of this lesson is to define an Ingress rule that will allow general access into the Kubernetes cluster the Istio Gateway.
+The objective of this lesson is to define an Ingress rule that will allow general access into the Kubernetes cluster via the Istio Gateway.

 ## Steps